Traditional river cruise paddle steamer sailing through lush green waterways in Barisal, Bangladesh.

 • Airport Transfers: Private airport pick-up and drop-off within Dhaka city limits (if required).

-• Hotel Transfers: Private hotel/residence pick-ups & drop-offs in Dhaka and Barisal during tour.
+• Hotel Transfers: Private hotel/residence pick-ups & drop-offs in Dhaka and Barisal during the tour.

 • Harbour Transfers: Private river port station pick-ups and drop-offs in Dhaka, Hularhat and Barisal.